Understanding the Effects of

 The effects of chemical fertilizers are not widely spoken about.
 This is partially because they are largely untested.
-We understand there is a risk of groundwater contamination and the environmental issues that brings, but we're still not entirely sure what it means for our own health.
+We understand there is a risk of groundwater contamination and the environmental issues that brings, but we're still not entirely sure what it means for our own health, so other than trying to buy as much organic as possible, we just kinda shrug our shoulders at it.

 To really understand this issue, we need to understand what chemical fertilizes actually do.